CompCogNeuro/sims/README.md

 # Status

-* **12/30/2020**: Version 1.3.0 release: misc bug fixes and sg update to new deep Leabra version.
+* **8/30/2021**: Version 1.3.0 release: bug fixes, deep leabra version of sg, python works on windows.

 * **11/23/2020**: Version 1.2.2 release: full set of Python versions and the pvlv model.